In House Courses Logo

 Safeguarding Vunerable Adults fom Abuse

-For managers & front line staff working with vulnerable adults or young people in any care or support setting.
+For managers & front line staff working with adults at risk of abuse or young people in any care or support setting.
 The training reflects your own abuse, whistleblowing and professional boundaries procedures as well as that of the relevant administering authority.
-The training considers best practice (e.g. No Secrets and relevant legislation such as the Mental Capacity Act 2005.
+The training considers best practice (e.g. relevant legislation such as the Care Act and Mental Capacity Act).
 Topics include: Defining abuse & vulnerability, the types and indicators of abuse, decision making in grey areas, codes of conduct, responding to abuse, multi agency working and working safely.
-Train the trainer, two day & a half-day refresher courses are also available.
+Advanced courses, W.R.A.P. training, Train the trainer, two day & a half-day refresher courses are also available.

 Click here for promotional literature on this course.